CZ-NIC/knot-resolver/daemon/bindings/net.rst

 .. function:: net.bufsize([udp_bufsize])

    Get/set maximum EDNS payload size advertised in DNS packets.
-Default is 4096 bytes and the default will be lowered to value around 1220 bytes in future, once `DNS Flag Day 2020 <https://dnsflagday.net/>`_ becomes effective.
+Default is 1232 bytes.
+Default was 4096 bytes in the past, but it was lowered on `DNS Flag Day 2020 <https://dnsflagday.net/>`_ event.

    Minimal value allowed by standard :rfc:`6891` is 512 bytes, which is equal to DNS packet size without Extension Mechanisms for DNS.
-Value 1220 bytes is minimum size required in DNSSEC standard :rfc:`4035`.
+Minimum size required in DNSSEC standard :rfc:`4035` is 1220 bytes.

    Example output: